Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 This section proceeds in three steps.
-First, we lay out an economic model in which firms maximize profits facing an upward-sloping labor supply curve and a wage-setting constraint.
-This model makes predictions about how firms with different exposures to the wage-setting constraint respond to demand shocks.
+First, we lay out an economic model in which firms maximize profits facing a labor supply constraint and a wage-setting constraint and discuss how the wage constraint affects the responses to demand shocks.
 Second, we discuss what is identified by usual approaches to estimate labor supply and rent-sharing elasticities, relying on the potential outcomes from the model.
-Finally, we use our economic model to introduce a novel strategy for causally testing the role of constraints in shaping firms' responses to demand shocks.
+Finally, we introduce a novel strategy for causally testing the role of constraints in shaping firms' responses to demand shocks.